Basics of Xiangqi (Chinese Chess) 05 The Opening Phase

 Things to do:

-- 1. Try to move your big pieces (rook, horse, cannon) to control important positions on the board as early as possible.
+- 1. Try to move your major pieces (Chariot, horse, Cannon) to control important positions on the board as early as possible.
 This is perhaps the most important rule.

 - 2. Try not to lose effective moves when exchanging pieces.
-For example, if I had required 3 moves to get my red rook to an advantageous position, an exchange with the opposing rook who only moved one move is not advisable.
+For example, if it required three moves to get the Red Chariot to an advantageous position, trading this Chariot with an enemy Chariot, which has only moved once, is not advisable.
 Two effective moves are effectively lost in the exchange.
 Efficiency can be calculated roughly and will be discussed later in this article.

 - 3. Try to increase the efficiency of each piece and try NOT to make any inefficient or empty moves.

 - 4. Be very careful of the order you move your pieces.
-Placing the same pieces in the same positions but with the wrong order can often be fatalistic.
+Placing the same pieces in the same positions but with the wrong order can be fatal.

 Things NEVER to do: